 this new formulation Tc is increased.
 This is due to an additional layer being added to the unit cell.

-in the CuO2 planes (shown at left1,2).
-Thus, the new formulation is neither 123, 124 nor 247; but rather, an
+Unlike Super YBCO, heavy rare earths are not required.
+The new formulation is neither 123, 124 nor 247; but rather, an

 intergrowth of 1212C and 1223C structures.

-The claim of a higher current-carrying capability in this material arises from a May 2005 report by BNL researchers who found that doping YBCO with calcium increases the amount of current the material can carry.
-Brookhaven National Laboratory scientists found that calcium substitution changes the atomic structure at the grain boundaries, providing additional “pathways” for electric charge carriers to pass.
+The claim of a higher current-carrying capability in this material arises from a 2004 report by Brookhaven National Laboratory researchers who found that doping YBCO with calcium increases the amount of current the material can carry.
+BNL scientists found that calcium substitution changes the atomic structure at the grain boundaries, providing additional “pathways” for electric charge carriers to pass.
 It was determined that calcium doping can increase the current across the grain boundary by as much as 35 percent.
 According to Brookhaven physicist Robert Klie, “Where the atoms are tightly packed, a calcium atom replaces a larger barium atom, relieving the strain.
 Oppositely, in loosely packed areas, the calcium replaces a smaller copper atom, which relaxes strained areas that are nearby.” |

 Synthesis of the material was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized and sintered for 11 hours at 890C.
 The pellet was then annealed for 10 hours at 500C in flowing O2.